awslabs/Agent-EvalKit/commands/trace.md

 **Note**: The `Traceloop.init()` initialization is still required regardless of instrumentation approach.
 Does instrumention by directly modifying the original agent code (do not create new agent files).

 ### Strands Framework
-If the agent is built on the Strands framework, note that **Strands is not supported by Traceloop's auto-instrumentation**.
+**IMPORTANT**: If the agent is built on the Strands framework, note that **Strands is not supported by Traceloop's auto-instrumentation**.
 For Strands-based agents, use the built-in telemetry setup:

 ```python
 from strands.telemetry import StrandsTelemetry